januzgi/Jyunioni/app/src/main/README.md

 * Guide for creating a local repository can be found [here](https://www.atlassian.com/git/tutorials/setting-up-a-repository "How to set up a repository using git").

-3. Once you have set up your new project in Android Studio and have the classes locally in your machine, you can copy the Jyunioni classes, folders and the manifest.

-**Put:**
-* all folders and their content from Jyunioni-app/app/src/main/res/ into `/MyApplication/app/src/main/res`.
-This means you can delete all the default folders in `res/` before copypasting the Jyunioni repository `res/` folders.
-* .java classes into `/MyApplication/app/src/main/java/com/example/android/myapplication/`
-* AndroidManifest.xml into `/MyApplication/app/src/main/`

-You need to update the package name from `com.example.android.jyunioni` to `com.example.android.MyApplication` in various lines in **AndroidManifest.xml**.
-You also need to update every .java file package declaration to `package com.example.android.myapplication;`.

-4. There are two Gradle files that need to be modified for running Jyunioni.
+3. There are two Gradle files that need to be modified for running Jyunioni.
 1) build.gradle (Project: MyApplication)
 2) build.gradle (Module: app)

 The following codes are the contents of the two Gradle files.
+After making the changes remember to synchronize the project with "Sync Now" that appears in the top right when editing the .gradle files. *The sync won't be successful until you have the "**google-services.json**" at place so see **step 5)** for that.*

 1) **build.gradle (Project: MyApplication)**
 ```java
 // Top-level build file where you can add configuration options common to all sub-projects/modules.